zgolkhou/alert_tools/Document/test1.md

 If you would like to contribute to the project, please read our [contributor documentation](http://jupyter.readthedocs.io/en/latest/contributor/content-contributor.html) and the [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ## Development Install

-To install a development version of nbdime, you will need [npm installed](https://nodejs.org/en/download/)